lens-protocol/momoka/README.md

 ## Submitter flow

-The flow diagram show the submitter flows in detail, the first submitter will be within the LENS API to allow for easy integration for all.
+The flow diagram shows the submitter flows in detail; the first submitter will be within the LENS API to allow for easy integration for all.

 <img src="./images/submitter-flows.png">

 ## Future of decentralised submitters

-This is a rough look on how this could work in the future in a trustless manner.
-This is not the final solution but a rough idea of how it could work on a very high level vision.
+This is a rough look at how this could work in the future in a trustless manner.
+This is not the final solution but a rough idea of how it could work on a very high-level vision.

 <img src="./images/submitters-later-vision.png">